LinkScapeOfficial/LinkDown/README.md

 The source code of the Firefox Manifest V2 version of LinkDown for Browsers is at the `webext-firefox` folder in this repository; The source code of the Chrome Manifest V3 of LinkDown for Browsers is at the `webext-chrome` folder in this repository.

 *P.S.
-Manifest V2 is still used for Firefox for there is still no support of Manifest V3 for the current ESR version; Manifest V3 will be used after the release of Firefox 114 ESR on June 6th, 2023.*
+Manifest V2 is still used for Firefox for compatibility.*

 ## Tutorial